IntelliTect/Coalesce/docs/modeling/model-types/dtos.md

 The difference between a Custom DTO and the underlying entity that they represent is as follows:

-    - The only time your custom DTO will be served is when it is requested directly from one of the endpoints on its generated controller.
-It will not be used when making a call to an API endpoint that was generated from an entity.
+- The only time your custom DTO will be served is when it is requested directly from one of the endpoints on its generated controller, or when its type is explicitly used by a [method](/modeling/model-components/methods.md) or [property](../model-components/properties.md) of another type.

 - When mapping data from your database, or mapping data incoming from the client, the DTO itself must manually map all properties, since there is no corresponding [Generated DTO](/stacks/agnostic/dtos.md).
 Attributes like [[DtoIncludes] & [DtoExcludes]](/modeling/model-components/attributes/dto-includes-excludes.md) and property-level security through [Security Attributes](/modeling/model-components/attributes/security-attribute.md) have no effect on custom DTOs, since those attribute only affect what get generated for [Generated C# DTOs](/stacks/agnostic/dtos.md).

 ## Creating a Custom DTO